VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/helpers.md

 :::

-Present object (JSON) or array as string.
+Present object (JSON) or array as formatted string.

 ```handlebars
 <!-- object or array -->